 Sec.
 5-153. - Responsibility for maintenance.

-During the development of a site, the person conducting the land-disturbing activity shall install and maintain all temporary and permanent erosion and sedimentation control measures as required by the approved soil erosion and sedimentation control plan or any provision of this article, the Act, or any order adopted pursuant to this article or the Act.
-After site development, the landowner or person in possession or control of the land shall install and/or maintain all necessary permanent erosion and sediment control measures, except those measures installed within a road or street right-of-way or easement accepted for maintenance by a governmental agency.
+During the development of a site, the Person conducting the land-disturbing activity shall install and maintain all temporary and permanent erosion and sedimentation control measures as required by the approved soil erosion and sedimentation control plan or any provision of this article, the Act, or any order adopted pursuant to this article or the Act.
+After site development, the landowner or Person in possession or control of the land shall install and/or maintain all necessary permanent erosion and sediment control measures, except those measures installed within a road or street right-of-way or easement accepted for maintenance by a governmental agency.

 (Ord. of 7-16-96, § 13; Ord.
 No. 05-0719-11, § 1, 7-19-05)